cartheur/aiventure-bitty/README.md

 * Autonomous smart-contract creation
 * Token generation

 Why?
 So that an individual can survive the coming apocalypse with their artificial friend.
 Although that sounds a tad dramatic, there are issues of future survival that need to be addressed now in a sober manner.
 This project is the first steps in that direction.
+However, it will only be manufactured on a case-by-case basis and not in a general sense, given the state of trust (lack thereof) in institutions that one would have considered differently in the past.